sbhsscioly/sbhsscioly.github.io/README.md

-# CookiePie1.github.io
+# SBHS Science Olympiad

-Our project for HackSB 2019.
+_The official website of the South Brunswick High School Science Olympiad Team. _

-Website for the SBHS Science Olympiad Team.
-Created by Jinay Shah and John Yang.
+Website by John Yang and Jinay Shah